Judge tosses manslaughter charge in boat fire that killed 34 - KESQ

 The ruling is the second recent blow to prosecutors in the case.

-Before that issue could be argued in court, prosecutors got a superseding indictment in July charging Boylan only with one count of seaman’s manslaughter that alleged his negligence caused all 34 deaths.
+Before that issue could be argued in court, prosecutors got a superseding indictment in July charging Boylan with only one count of seaman’s manslaughter alleging his negligence caused all 34 deaths.
 If convicted, he would have faced a maximum of 10 years in prison.

 The defense also argued that the single-count indictment should be thrown out because it did not allege Boylan acted with gross negligence, which they said was a required element of the crime.